aws-quickstart/cdk-eks-blueprints/docs/internal/ci.md

 # CodeBuild CI

-This example shows how to enable a CodeBuild based Continuous Integration process for the SSP blueprint.
+This example shows how to enable a CodeBuild based Continuous Integration process for the Blueprints blueprint.
 The CodeBuild project is provisioned using a CDK application.

 The [buildspec.yml](../../ci/buildspec.yml) provided deploys the sample blueprint stacks provided in [examples](../../bin/main.ts).
 The buildspec can be used directly if you wish to setup the CodeBuild project manually through the console or via the CLI.